Željko Brkić: International career

 Brkić started participating in the national team, playing for Serbia U-21 and was even in the U21 squad for the 2009 UEFA European Under-21 Football Championship despite being age twenty-two.
 In the European U21 Football Championship, Brkić played three match, all in group-stage.
 Brkić also managed to keep two clean sheet in the tournament.

 On 3 March 2010, Brkić made his senior debut for the national team, coming on for Vladimir Stojković as a substitute in the 81st minute after Stojković suffered an injury during a match, in a 3–0 win over Algeria.
 In the 2010 FIFA World Cup, Brkić was named for the national team squad ahead of the World Cup.
 Unfortunately, Brkić was dropped from the squad after manager Radomir Antić trimmed the squad from 24 to 23.
 Years on, Brkić was the national first choice goalkeeper, beating competition from Vladimir Stojković in the World Cup qualifier.
+He earned a total of 11 caps and his final international was a June 2015 friendly match against Azerbaijan.